 Taxi Transfers to Granada

 You can book a taxi transfer to Granada from Malaga Airport with www.malagaairporttaxi.net and have a private vehicle waiting for you when you arrive at the airport.
-The cost from AGP to Granada is €138 for a taxi transfer to Granada (as of September 2017)
+The cost from AGP to Granada is €138 for a taxi transfer to Granada (as of September 2017).
+An online prebooked transfer to Granada is often cheaper than getting a cab at Malaga Airport.

 The reservation service is available online CLICK HERE